IEEE-VIS-Arts-Program/2024/source/submission.md

 Artists and designers are required to use the VISAP'24 Pictorials format for pictorial and annotated portfolio submissions. <a href="https://visap.net/2024/downloads/VISAP_pictorial_Indd_2024.zip">InDesign</a> and <a href="https://visap.net/2024/downloads/VISAP_pictorial_Word_2024.zip">Word</a> templates are available.
-It is mandatory to use this format.
-Pictorials use the [IBM Plex](https://github.com/IBM/plex/releases/latest) typeface.
+It is mandatory to use this format. **Attention that the templates changed for this 2024 edition.** Pictorials use the [IBM Plex](https://github.com/IBM/plex/releases/latest) typeface.

 Pictorials and annotated portfolios must not exceed 16 pages.
 We encourage submitters to use the space in the most creative and visual